kyma-project/kyma/docs/security/10-03-certificates-gardener.md

 ---
-title: Overview
+title: Problems with certificates on Gardener
-type: Problems with certificates on Gardener
+type: Troubleshooting
 ---

 During installation on Gardener Kyma requests domain SSL certificates using Gardener's custom resource [`Certificate`](https://gardener.cloud/050-tutorials/content/howto/x509_certificates/#request-a-certificate-via-certificate) to grant a secure communication using both Kyma UI and Kubernetes CLI.
 If: